-Eric: There aren’t many guys who go through basic training openly gay and survive it.
+EM: There aren’t many guys who go through basic training openly gay and survive it.
 You did it.

-Perry: There was never a major problem.
+PW: There was never a major problem.
 Through basic training, I mean, these people just accepted me as being gay.
 It was like, oh, so?
 Who cares?
 He’s himself.

-Eric: What kind of bullshit?
+EM: What kind of bullshit?

-Perry: My biggest fear was that someday I was going to be going through what I am going through now, and I didn’t want that.
+PW: My biggest fear was that someday I was going to be going through what I am going through now, and I didn’t want that.
 So I thought, well, I need to get out of here.
 So I requested discharge because I was gay, and I was told no. That’s what I was told.
-We can’t prove—OK, fine.
+We can’t prove—okay, fine.
 Next, that was when I was going to school to be a clerk/typist.

 After that I was assigned to school to be a chaplain’s assistant.
 I’m called into the chap—uh, the commandant’s office and I’m told, “You can’t complete this course, because you’re an admitted homosexual.”
 I said, “Wait a minute.”
 “No, you can’t stay here.”
 Why?
 “Well, because you’re gay, and I can’t have a chaplain’s assistant who’s gay.”
 Fine, then put me out of the Army.
 He refused to put me out.
 I said, “Wait a minute.
-If I’m gay enough not to be in this school, I’m gay enough to be out in the military.”
+If I’m gay enough not to be in this school, I’m gay enough to be out of the military.”

-Eric: This is the second time.
+EM: This is the second time.

-Perry: That is the second time.
+PW: That is the second time.
 We’re only at the fourth month.
 I didn’t wait, I didn’t drag ass to ask for getting out, I’m in a hurry to get out of here.
 So they send me to Fort Belvoir as a clerk/typist, because I couldn’t finish chaplain’s assistant because I was gay.
 Why can I not be a chaplain’s assistant but I can be in the Army?
 Well, there was no answer for that. ’Course not, there was a war in Vietnam.
 We don’t want to get rid of him.
-Now, remember, I’m black.
+Now, remember, I’m Black.

 I get to my unit.
 Basically, everybody in my unit just kind of accepted me.
 Until one night five guys decided to sexually assault me.
 I’m upset the next morning.
 I go in and I just have a fit.